Fluoride: In plants

 All vegetation contains some fluoride, which is absorbed from soil and water.
 Some plants concentrate fluoride from their environment more than others.
 All tea leaves contain fluoride; however, mature leaves contain as much as 10 to 20 times the fluoride levels of young leaves from the same plant.

 Chemical properties

 Basicity

-Fluoride can act as a base.
+Fluoride can act as a Lewis base.
 It can combine with a proton:

 This neutralization reaction forms hydrogen fluoride (HF), the conjugate acid of fluoride.

 In aqueous solution, fluoride has a pK_{b} value of 10.8.
 It is therefore a weak base, and tends to remain as the fluoride ion rather than generating a substantial amount of hydrogen fluoride.
 That is, the following equilibrium favours the left-hand side in water:

 However, upon prolonged contact with moisture, soluble fluoride salts will decompose to their respective hydroxides or oxides, as the hydrogen fluoride escapes.
 Fluoride is distinct in this regard among the halides.
 The identity of the solvent can have a dramatic effect on the equilibrium shifting it to the right-hand side, greatly increasing the rate of decomposition.